blex-max/pileup-events/README.md

 ## R & Python Bindings

 Bindings for usage of pileup events in both R and Python can be generated during compilation.
-This is enabled via [SWIG](https://www.swig.org/).
+This is enabled by [SWIG](https://www.swig.org/).
 As described in the installation section above, python bindings may be created with the `-DMAKE_PY_BINDS=ON` option and R with `-DMAKE_R_BINDS=ON`.
 Doing so will result in the generation of `build/python` and `build/r` respectively.

 At present bindings are somewhat rudimentary - this may be improved upon in the future.
 Usage is as follows: